StevenXL/stevenxl.github.io/_drafts/2015-11-13-namespacing-controllers.markdown

 ## How Namespace in Rails Controllers Works
 Namespacing a controller in Rails will generate a controller that:

 1. Inherits from `ApplicationController`
-2. Provides a base class within a namespace
+2. Provides a base class within a namespaced class
 2. Lives inside a folder named after the namespace
-3. Provides a simple interface for having other controllers inherit from the base class.

 For example, running `rails g controller admin/application` will generate a file `application_controller.rb`.
 Because this file 1) lives inside an `admin` directory and 2) defines a class namespaced within `Admin`, it does not clash or overwrite the `application_controller.rb` file or class that lives one directory above the directory tree.

-Further, to generate other controllers that inherit from the newly generated controller, the command `rails g admin/projects` would suffice.

 ## Why Namespace Controllers in Rails
 Controllers in Rails are namespaced when you want to perform the same action on